 So be aware.
 Knowledge is power.
-Diminished value appraisal figures should represent what the vehicle will encounter in the real world of used cars in Kansas.
-If you’d like hire us to prepare an appraisal or if you have any questions, please feel free to call us.
+Diminished value appraisal figures should represent what the vehicle will encounter in the real world of used cars.
+If you’d like hire us to prepare an appraisal for diminished value or a total loss dispute in Kansas, or if you have any questions, please feel free to call us.

 $275.00.
 You may also make your Credit Card Payment by telephone, call 772-359-4300.